iterative/dvc.org/content/docs/command-reference/repro.md

   to.
 Use `dvc dag <target>` to show the parent pipeline of a target.

 - `-P`, `--all-pipelines` - reproduce all pipelines for all `dvc.yaml` files present in the DVC project.
-There's no need to specify `targets` when using this option.
+Specifying `targets` has no effects with this option, as all possible targets are already included.

 - `--no-run-cache` - execute stage commands even if they have already been run with the same dependencies/outputs/etc. before.